pavece/OpenHerald/README.md

 1. Host the project to your desired platform (make sure to include all the env variables)
 2. Create super-admin user
    Once running visit **yoururl.com/auth/register** and create the super admin user.
 Then you can start creating categories, articles, ads and registering new users using the single use links.

+> [!IMPORTANT]
+> If using Vercel replace the build command with npx prisma generate && npm run build.